jamjarlabs/JamJarWeb/docs/reference/classes/glslshader.md

 • **perRenderable**? : *undefined | function*

+Hook for injecting variables for the GLSL shader at the per renderable stage of the rendering process, runs once per renderable used, should inject variables for renderable specific variables.

 ___

 ### `Optional` perShader

 • **perShader**? : *undefined | function*

+Hook for injecting variables for the GLSL shader at the per shader stage of the rendering process, runs once per program (grouping of shaders) used, should inject variables for shader specific, but not texture or renderable specific variables.

 ___

 ### `Optional` perTexture

 • **perTexture**? : *undefined | function*

+Hook for injecting variables for the GLSL shader at the per texture stage of the rendering process, runs once per texture used, should inject variables for texture specific, but not renderable specific variables.

 ___